Written Works

 My novel, Tahòle, The Politics of Love, is now available at Amazon.com and Lulu.com.
 E-Book version of Tahòle is now available at Lulu for $9.99!

 The book is a novel, of course, but as with most pieces of literary fiction, I have drawn heavily on the experience of my own life.
-Twelve years ago this past May, I returned to the United States with my children after leaving my Bengali husband of seven years, and after having lived with his family in Bangladesh for five of those years.
+Eighteen years ago in May, I returned to the United States with my children after leaving my Bengali husband of seven years, and after having lived with his family in Bangladesh for five of those years.

 Tahòle tells of an American woman’s rite of passage in a Third World country, living as part of her extended family in Bangladesh.
 It shares the passionate love the protagonist, Twyla, feels for her host country.
 It attempts to depict the country’s breathtaking beauty alongside its filth and poverty with the depth and compassion it deserves.